OFC Futsal Men's Champions League

 The OFC Futsal Champions League is a futsal competition for Oceanian club teams organized by the Oceania Football Confederation (OFC).
 The first edition was held in December 2019 in New Zealand, with the champion futsal clubs from six nations represented.

 Initially intended to be held annually, both the 2020 and 2021 editions were cancelled due to the COVID-19 pandemic.
 The next edition in 2022 was brought forward from December to October before being cancelled.
-The next edition is in April 2024 in New Caledonia.
+The next edition was in November 2025 in Fiji.